 One of the best parts about summer is that you get to spend more time outside with your canine companion since the days are longer.
 However, we need to keep in mind that the temperatures can become severe.
-Here are some tips to make sure your dog does not get dehydrated or suffer from heat exhaustion.
+Here are some tips to make sure your pup does not get dehydrated or suffer from heat exhaustion:

-- Water, Water, Water.
+- Water, water, water.
 Makes sure your dog has water available at all times.
-Fresh, cool water is enticing to a dog, which means he may drink it pretty fast.
-It’s important that you monitor his water intake during the day often.
+Fresh, cool water is enticing to a dog, which means they may drink it pretty fast.
+It’s important that you often monitor your dog’s water intake throughout day.

 - Hydrate with wet food.
-Just like us, cats and dogs need a lot of water to stay healthy.
+Just like us, dogs need a lot of water to stay healthy.
 Their bodies are made of 75% water, yet they rarely drink enough of it to support excellent hydration and organ function.
-That’s why HALO recommends that at least 25-50% of their daily calories come from wet food.
+That’s why Halo recommends that at least 25-50% of their daily calories come from wet food.

 Do you have any tips for keeping your dog hydrated?
 Let us know in the comments below.